Related Topics

-A benefits buyout scams when a scammer calls a veteran and promises to give them a lump-sum payment in exchange for the rights to future Department of Veterans Affairs (VA) disability or pension payments.2
+A benefits buyout scam is when a scammer calls you and promises to give you a lump-sum payment in exchange for the rights to your future Department of Veterans Affairs (VA) disability or pension payments.

 Operation Protect Veterans, a joint crime prevention campaign created by the U.S. Postal Inspection Service and AARP, advises veterans that in these turbulent economic times, they need to carefully examine offers like this and others that scammers try to use.

-A scammer who offers the lump-sum cash payment in exchange for the benefits payments will fail to mention there are plenty of strings attached.
-For starters, many scammers will not let veterans terminate the deal early—they’re essentially “locked in.”
-They may also require the veteran to buy a costly life insurance policy, which guarantees payment in case the veteran passes away.2
+A scammer who offers you a lump-sum cash payment in exchange for your benefits payments will fail to mention there are plenty of strings attached.
+For starters, many scammers will not let you terminate the deal early—you’re essentially “locked in.”
+They may also require you to buy a costly life insurance policy, which guarantees payment of your benefits should you pass away.

-These pension advances could also mean higher taxes for veterans if they wind up in a higher tax bracket.
-This temporary boost in income may also end up disqualifying the veteran from other needed government benefits.
+A pension advance could also mean higher taxes for you if you wind up in a higher tax bracket.
+This temporary boost in income may also end up disqualifying you from other critical government benefits you may need.

 How can I protect myself from being scammed?